score-p/scorep_plugin_apapi/README.md

     export SCOREP_METRIC_APAPI_PLUGIN="L2_TCM,FP_INS"

+In order to record papi native counters, you have to use the `NPAPI::` prefix, e.g.

+    export SCOREP_METRIC_APAPI_PLUGIN="NPAPI::perf::CYCLES"

 ### VampirTrace

 All avaible papi counter should be avaible in this plugin.
 To use them, simply set the